 - Scattering by suspended particles such as sediment, plankton, or bubbles.

-- Finally, note that beam attenuation can also be affected by beam steering due to density differences in the medium – see Sequoia’s article on this topic!
+- Finally, note that density differences in the medium can steer the beam and affect attenuation.
+See Sequoia’s article on this topic!

 The higher the beam attenuation, the lower and more blurred the visibility.
 This makes it a direct and reliable metric for assessing underwater optical conditions.
 It is measured with a transmissometer such as, for example, Sequoia’s LISST-Tau or LISST-200X.